-The purpose of the conference is to provide a forum for PEGASUS Students (i.e., students enrolled for a degree programme of PEGASUS institutions) and aerospace students of other European Universities to present technical papers in public competition for 1st, 2nd, and 3rd place prizes in the graduate (masters candidates only) category.
-The conference serves to give the students an opportunity to practice the presentation of technical work at meetings.
+The purpose of the conference is to provide a forum for PEGASUS Students (i.e., students enrolled in a degree programme of PEGASUS institutions) but also to AIAA student members not enrolled in a degree programme of PEGASUS institutions, to present technical papers in public competition for 1st, 2nd, and 3rd place prizes in the graduate (masters candidates only) categories.
+The conference serves to give the students an opportunity to practice the presentation of technical work at meetings..

 Papers based on independent student work (max.
 2 students) that was part of any project completed in their final year (BAC+5 level) should compete in the Graduate Division of the Student Conference (examples could be the “projet de fin d’études” in France, the “tesi di laurea” in Italy, the “Studienarbeit” or “Diplomarbeit” in Germany).
 At the time of the PEGASUS student conference the students may have completed the diploma and even be working on an advanced degree (such as Ph.D.) but are still eligible for this graduate division based on work performed before they completed their diploma.